continuing to collate, and develop article

 In the end, whatever was going on, there was certainly a decision to not make use of Giger's availability to work onset with the visual effects team and discuss alternative ideas if what Giger had come up with as a design in the space of a month was not the direction that they wanted to go.

 They obviously had no plans to work with Giger as their boss.
-And as they worked longer on it, they could do their own things and so it was not necessary to engage Giger any longer after the first month.
+As they worked longer on it, they could do their own things and so it was not necessary to engage Giger any longer after the first month.

 Also he realised that there were problems with the contracts, the fact that they wanted to give him less, they didn't want to give Giger merchandise for the third film.